How to set up the driver

 To install libvirt, run the following command (or use the equivalent for your Linux distribution):

 Now you can switch the Multipass driver to libvirt.
-First, allow Multipass to use your local libvirt by connecting to the libvirt interface/plug:
+First, enable Multipass to use your local libvirt by connecting to the libvirt interface/plug:

 Then, stop all instances and tell Multipass to use libvirt, running the following commands: